ibm-cloud-docs/cis/faq.md

 {: #cis-faq-delete-instance}
 {: faq}

 To delete a CIS instance, you must first delete all global load balancers, pools, and health checks.
-Then delete the associated domain (zone).
+Then, delete the associated domain (zone).
 Go to the **Overview** page and click the trash can icon next to the domain name located in the **Service Details** section to start the deletion process.

-If you are moving your domain to a different provider, be sure to migrate your DNS records and other configuration information to the new provider before activating the domain there.
-Activating the domain before migrating from CIS can cause your domain to changed to a [`Moved` state](/docs/cis?topic=cis-domain-moved-status).
+If you are moving your domain to a different provider, be sure to migrate your DNS records and other configuration information to the new provider before you activate the domain there.
+Activating the domain before you migrate from CIS can cause your domain to change to a [`Moved` state](/docs/cis?topic=cis-domain-moved-status).
 {: important}

-## I added a user to my account and gave that user permission to manage Internet Services instance(s).
-Why is that user facing authentication issues?
+## I added a user to my account and gave that user permission to manage Internet Services instances.
+Why does that user have authentication issues?
 {: #cis-faq-user-authentication-issue}
 {: faq}

 It's possible that you did not assign "service access roles" to the user.
-Note that there are two separate sets of roles:
+Note the two separate sets of roles:

 * Platform access
 * Service access